NITCbase/nitcbase.github.io/docs/Design/Buffer Layer.md

 int BlockBuffer::setHeader(struct HeadInfo *head){

     unsigned char *bufferPtr;
-    // get the starting address of the buffer containing the block using loadBlockAndGetBufferPtr(&bufferPtr).
+    // get the starting address of the buffer containing the block using
+    // loadBlockAndGetBufferPtr(&bufferPtr).

     // if loadBlockAndGetBufferPtr(&bufferPtr) != SUCCESS
         // return the value returned by the call.

-    // Use type casting here to cast the returned pointer type to the appropriate struct pointer to get the headInfo
+    // Use type casting here to cast the returned pointer type to the appropriate
+    // struct pointer to get the headInfo

-    //copy the contents of the memory location pointed to by head to the header of block using appropriate.
+    // copy the fields of the HeadInfo pointed to by head to the header of block.
     // not copying reserved

-    //update dirty bit by calling appropriate method of StaticBuffer class.
+    // update dirty bit by calling appropriate method of StaticBuffer class.
     // if setDirtyBit() failed, return the error code

     // return SUCCESS;